Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Simulation Results

 \subsubsection{Near-field THz MIMO channels}

-Fig.~\ref{fig:datacenter} shows the performance of the evaluated detectors in a \gls{thz} data center channel model with a 16x16 \gls{sa} and 25x25 \gls{ae} \gls{um-mimo} system.
+Fig.~\ref{fig:datacenter} shows the performance of the evaluated detectors in a \gls{thz} data center channel model with a 16x16 \gls{sa} and 25x25 \gls{ae}s \gls{um-mimo} system.
 The \gls{zf} detector performs the worst, exhibiting a performance gap of approximately \unit[20]{dB} at a \gls{ber} of $10^{-2}$, which increases at lower \gls{ber} levels compared to subspace detectors.
 Among low-complexity schemes, SIC-\gls{zf} and SIC-\gls{sqrd} offer only limited improvements over \gls{zf}.
 Specifically, SIC-\gls{sqrd} provides an additional gain of \unit[0.5]{dB} at a \gls{ber} of $10^{-2}$ with a modest increase in complexity.
-Among the subspace detectors, SSD shows a minor degradation of around \unit[2]{dB} compared to \gls{v-lord}, highlighting its competitiveness in \gls{thz} environments due to its significantly lower complexity.
+Among the subspace detectors, SSD shows a performance comparable to that of \gls{v-lord}, highlighting its competitiveness in \gls{thz} environments due to its significantly lower complexity.
 Subspace decomposition techniques, such as channel puncturing, further mitigate the impact of high channel correlation in the \gls{thz} regime.